Students in the College may elect to pursue a major or a minor in Religious Studies.

 The gateway course for both majors and minors into the program is RLST 10100, "Introduction to Religious Studies."
 Students should take the introductory course as early in their academic programs as possible.
 College students are also welcome to take RLST 10100 as an elective.

-The major requires students to explore one particular question in detail in a senior BA Paper.
+The major requires students to explore one particular question in detail in a senior BA paper.
 During May of their third year, students choose a faculty adviser and a research topic, and plan a course of study for the following year.
-Both the Director of Undergraduate Studies, Lucy Pick, and the Religious Studies preceptor can help with this task.
-Check out the Faculty profiles, below, to help locate faculty advisers who share your academic interests.
+Both the Director of Undergraduate Studies and the Religious Studies preceptor can help with this task.
+Check out the Faculty profiles to help locate faculty advisers who share your academic interests.

-Anyone who is interested in the study of religion in the College should sign up for the “religiousstudies” listhost at: https://lists.uchicago.edu/web/info/religiousstudies The listhost distributes information about requirements for the major and minor, new courses, fellowships and other opportunities, and Divinity School events like lectures and conferences.
+For more information about the Religious Studies program, please contact Ryan Coyne, Director of the program, at .
+All those who are interested in the study of religion at Chicago are invited to sign up for the “religiousstudies” listhost at: https://lists.uchicago.edu/web/info/religiousstudies.
+The listhost distributes information about requirements for the major and minor, new courses, fellowships and other opportunities, and Divinity School events like lectures and conferences that you are welcome to attend.

 For a full listing of courses, including schedules and cross-listings, please visit the Religious Studies section of the Time Schedules.